Last updated: November 2025

 Photo Courtesy of ParrishMaui

 You’ll find the charming and laid-back Napili Bay just south of Kapalua.
-This sandy beach is a favorite for both locals and visitors.
+This sandy beach is a favorite among locals and visitors alike.
 It has a calmer atmosphere than the busier nearby beaches.

 Location: Napili, between Kapalua and Kahana